Chanc2206/car_race/README.md

 # car_race
-this project is done using basics of c++
+This project is done using basics of c++ using rand(),dos header file and many other